CCMS-UCSD/GNPSDocumentation/docs/metaboscapeexportforgnps/featurebasedmolecularnetworking-with-metaboscape.md

 ![img](img/metaboscapeexportforgnps/GNPS4.PNG)
 Figure X. *Download Cytoscape Data* of the GNPS *Data Analysis* job.

-## D. Visualization of molecular networks with Cytoscape
+## D. Visualization of Molecular Networks with Cytoscape
 1. Open Cytoscape 3.4 (or more recent version).
 2. Install the Cytoscape App *ChemViz2* - http://apps.cytoscape.org/apps/chemviz2.
 3. Import the molecular networking files downloaded from GNPS into Cytoscape.